University of Chicago

 For millennia, man remained what he was for Aristotle: a living animal with the additional capacity for a political existence; modern man is an animal whose politics places his existence as a living being in question.- Michel Foucault

 This course surveys central topics at the intersection of biology, technology, and politics in modern Europe.
 These include mechanization and labor, colonialism, eugenics and racism, gender and sexuality, psychoanalysis, cybernetics, bioethics and reproduction.
 Just as importantly, however, the course is designed to introduce you to a range of methodological approaches to these topics: we will read work by biologists, philosophers, historians, playwrights, anthropologists, sociologists, and critical theorists.
 Our syllabus proceeds roughly chronologically, albeit with some diversions in the service of thematic coherence.
 Beginning in the early twentieth century, we explore the following questions: How did the growing salience of the life sciences transform the social, physical, psychological, and working lives of Europeans?
 How was biology invoked to authorize specific social and political agendas, both in colonial and European contexts?
 How did the ascendency of genetics reshape so many questions central to what it means to be human?

-Authors include: (Secondary) Alice Conklin, Peter Galison, Robert Proctor, Anson Rabinbach, Jessica Riskin, Camille Robcis, Dana Simmons, Judith Surkis, Helen Tilley, (Primary) Karel Čapek, Sigmund Freud, Francis Galton, Hans Jonas, Claude Lévi-Strauss, Jacques Loeb
+Authors include: Alice Conklin, Peter Galison, Robert Proctor, Anson Rabinbach, Jessica Riskin, Camille Robcis, Judith Surkis, Helen Tilley, Karel Čapek, Sigmund Freud, Hans Jonas, Claude Lévi-Strauss, Jacques Loeb.

 Philosophies of Life before and after DNA